RenolY2/j3dview/README.md

 If you only want to use J3DView, a compiled release for Windows exists here: https://github.com/blank63/j3dview/releases

+## How to run/install j3dview
+There are two ways to do it:
+* First method: You use setup.py.
+Read up on how to install a python program through setup.py
+* Second method: You execute j3dview.py directly without using setup.py.
+For this, uncomment two lines about pyximport in j3dview.py

 ## Controls
 * W, S:     Moves camera forward and backward